SixArm/mast-cell-help/topics/anaphylaxis-treatments/index.md

 Anaphylaxis is a severe and life-threatening allergic reaction that requires immediate medical attention.
 If you or someone you are with is experiencing anaphylaxis, follow these steps for treatment:

-* Call 911 or Seek Emergency Medical Help: Anaphylaxis is a medical emergency, and it requires immediate attention from healthcare professionals.
-Call 911 or get to the nearest emergency room as quickly as possible.
+* Seek Emergency Help: Call an ambulance or get to the nearest emergency room as quickly as possible.
 It's essential to have medical assistance on the way.

 * Use an Adrenalin (a.k.a.
 Epinephrine) Auto-Injector: If the person experiencing anaphylaxis has been prescribed an adrenalin auto-injector (such as an EpiPen), use it immediately as directed.
+Inject the adrenalin into the thigh muscle and hold it there for several seconds before removing the auto-injector.
 Adrenalin is the most important and effective treatment for anaphylaxis.
-Inject the adrenalin into the thigh muscle and hold it there for several seconds before removing the auto-injector.
-This is safe and effective in reversing the life-threatening effects of anaphylaxis.

 * Anaphylaxis can worsen rapidly, so seeking immediate medical help is crucial.
 Even if symptoms improve after using an adrenalin auto-injector, it's important to get professional medical evaluation and follow-up care.